 - It’s a Big Decision - The decision to run for a National FFA Office is not an easy one.
 Serving as the State’s nominee takes a great deal of time and preparation as well as some deep self-reflection.
 Potential candidates should review the National Officer Candidate Handbook and include family, advisor and mentors in making the decision to run.

 - American Degree – In order to serve as the nominee, candidates must have previously received or be receiving their American Degree.
 American FFA Degree applications are due to the State FFA Office each year by February 15th.

-- Submit Application – The application packet well be due to the Selection Committee Coordinator electronically (email@example.com) by no later than the Monday after State FFA Convention.
-In 2019, that deadline is June 3rd.
+- Submit Application – The application packet well be due to the Selection Committee Coordinator electronically (email@example.com) by June 26th, 2020.
 The application packet will consist of the following:

 - Copy of American Degree